hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - policy representing a shared set of features or parameters that define the aspects of a managed device that are likely to be similar to other managed devices in a deployment: <code style="color: #bb6600;">Platform Service Policy</span>
   - command used to register a Cisco FirePower sensor to FMC: <code style="color: #bb6600;">configure manager add <host> <key></code>
   - command to add a new Cisco FTD device to their network and wants to manage it with Cisco FMC: <code style="color: #bb6600;">configure manager add <FMC IP address> <registration key></code>
+  - solution to deploy multiple Cisco FTD appliances and want to manage them using one centralized solution w/o a local VM but w/ existing Cisco ASAs that must migrate over to Cisco FTDs: <code style="color: #bb6600;">Cisco FMC</span>
   - information required when adding a device to Firepower Management Center: <code style="color: #bb6600;">registration key</span>
   - benefit using FMC over ADSM: <span style="color: #bb6600;">centralized management</span>
   - export packet captures from the Cisco FMC web browser while troubleshooting an issue but showing `403: Forbidden` instead of given instead of the PCAP file when navigating `https://<FMC IP>/capure/CAPI/pcap/test.pcap`: <span style="color: #bb6600;">enable the HTTPS server for the device platform policy</span>